UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 {: .language-python}
 ![Histogram showing photon count, with a log scale showing the long tail of high values.](../fig/photon_count_b.png)

 While almost all pixels have a photon count of zero (or near zero), only a few (<1000) photon counts are above 100.
 There does appear to be a significant number of pixels with values between these two extremes though, so we will constrain the range of our x-axis to between the limits of 1 and 30, to better see these data.
-The limit of 30 is obtained through previous analysis - if you were carrying out this investigation of the data yourself you would use trail and error to find the best cut-off point for this plot.
+The limit of 30 is obtained through previous analysis - if you were carrying out this investigation of the data yourself you would use trial and error to find the best cut-off point for this plot.
 ~~~
 hist = plt.hist(imdata.ravel(), bins=100, range=(1,30))
 plt.xlabel('Number of Photons')